 Is the existing bridge safe to use now?

-Yes, the existing bridge is inspected regularly to confirm public safety.
-However, there is a 15-ton weight limit posted for this bridge in order to reduce damage from heavy loads like trucks.
+The existing bridge is inspected regularly to confirm public safety.
+However, there is an 8-ton weight limit posted for this bridge in order to reduce damage from heavy loads like trucks.

 When will construction begin?
 How will traffic be impacted by construction activities?